dreamcatcher-tech/network/Inbox/2025-01-27 1555 to scope one each call or on creation.md

 So then context becomes the only interface, we declare the artifact interface just for cleanliness, but the providers merge with context.

-Theres sort of no point
+Theres sort of no point having this provider interface.

-Then permissioning is just on every sores call.
+Then permissioning is just on every scopes call.

 Make the rpc calls be pure interface calls, and the provider is just part of the context instantiation.